luoyangyuli2001/React-Assignment/README.md

 + User can click the link on person details page to reach the movie details page.
 + Pagination on Top rated movies page and Upcoming movies page.
 + New discover page - Infinite scroll
++ New filters - Runtime filter and Rating filter.

 ## Setup requirements.